mwnachman/CIS550_Final_Project/README.md

 To run the server:

-Rename the server/config/server-template.json file to server.json, change set password to the database password "LoULnBjnkbeiA66"
+Rename the server/config/server-template.json file to server.json, change password to the database password "LoULnBjnkbeiA66"

 From the server directory, run  'npm install'